JamBrain/DairyBox/README.md

 ```
 This compiles from inside the VM.
 You can repeat running `make` as many time as you like thereafter.

-With the source built and the VM running, you can now view your instance in a browser on the same machine at http://ludumdare.org
+With the source built and the VM running, you can now view your instance in a browser at http://ludumdare.org

 ### Building outside the VM (Linux/Mac only)
 Building outside the VM requires more setup.
 You may want to do this, as you can get much faster build times outside the VM.